-You can set IP rules in the Azure portal, as described in this article, on search services provisioned at the Basic tier and above.
-Alternatively, you can use the Management REST API version 2020-03-13, Azure PowerShell, or Azure CLI.
+You can set IP rules in the Azure portal, as described in this article, or use the Management REST API, Azure PowerShell, or Azure CLI.

 To access a search service protected by an IP firewall through the portal, allow access from a specific client and the portal IP address.

 - A search service at the Basic tier or higher

 Sign in to Azure portal and go to your Azure Cognitive Search service page.

 Set Public Network Access to Selected Networks.
 If your connectivity is set to Disabled, you can only access your search service via a private endpoint.

 The Azure portal provides the ability to specify IP addresses and IP address ranges in the CIDR format.
 An example of CIDR notation is 126.96.36.199/24, which represents the IPs that range from 188.8.131.52 to 184.108.40.206.

 Select Add your client IP address under Firewall to create an inbound rule for the IP address of your system.